 You have just entered into a remarkable world of ideas about education—ideas that make enormous sense and are much supported by research, but are little understood or thought about by most people.

-THE MAIN IDEAS DEVELOPED ON THIS SITE:
+THE MAIN IDEAS DEVELOPED ON THIS SITE ARE:

 Children are beautifully designed, by nature, to control their own learning.
 For most of human history, children educated themselves through observing, exploring, questioning, playing and participating.
 These educative instincts still work beautifully for children who are provided with conditions that allow them to flourish.

-Student who feels trapped by schooling.
+a student who feels trapped by schooling;

-Concerned citizen, looking for ways to improve education for all.
+a concerned citizen, looking for ways to improve education for all.